Playpen (website): Shutdown criticisms

-The investigation was criticized by the Electronic Frontier Foundation because of the generality of the warrant, and because after having taken control of the website, the FBI continued to operate the website for nearly two weeks and thus distribute child pornography, thus committing exactly the same crime the bureau sought to stop.
+The investigation was criticized by the Electronic Frontier Foundation because of the generality of the warrant, and because after having taken control of the website, the FBI continued to operate the website for nearly two weeks and thus allowed distribution of child pornography, thus committing exactly the same crime the bureau sought to stop.
 The lawyer of a defendant in the case stated that the FBI not only operated the website, but improved it so its number of visitors rose sharply while it was under their control.

 Challenges were raised about the FBI's possible misuse of the initial search warrant, leading to the likely dismissal of much of the gathered evidence against one defendant.
 The warrant stated it was to be used to gather information on people in the Eastern District of Virginia only, but because the NIT malware indiscriminately infected people using the site, it was in fact used to gather information from many other areas.
 Before the change to Rule 41 in 2016 to allow it, this was illegal.
 On August 28, 2019, the Eleventh Circuit Court of Appeals ruled that the warrant was invalid but that the evidence obtained was not required to be excluded due to the good-faith exception doctrine.